 Face coverings are not PPE as they do not protect people from work-related hazardous substances.
-They may be marginally beneficial as a precautionary measure against coronavirus – find out more - Face coverings and face masks.
+They may protect others, not the wearer, against COVID-19.

-PPE for protection against coronavirus is generally only required for certain healthcare activities.
-In a non-clinical setting, there is no need to provide different PPE than you would normally have provided before the outbreak started.
+PPE for protection against COVID-19 is generally only required for certain healthcare activities.

 Find out more in our employer's guidance on your legal duties for providing PPE at work.

 We review and update this page regularly to reflect any changes in guidance.

 Next review due: 31 October 2021